 Still, their time together feels mostly pro forma.
 Sersen (“Blackballed: The Bobby Dukes Story”) uses the old trick of dropping out the dialogue as the two characters laugh and chat, but instead of condensing several dates into a standard falling-in-love montage, he cuts together multiple shots from a single, long drive, which conveys little more than how long it takes to reach their destination.

 Side characters introduced as comic relief — including a self-important magician (Jason Mantzoukas) and Justin’s older-than-dirt granddad (Edmund Lyndeck) — add flair to what feels like a very small town, but get in the way during the pic’s sloppy climax.
-And the professor, who is obsessed with his appearance and the basic design of glasses he wears, after having lived his life having to deal with the bug eyed look that accompanies his former thick, "coke bottle lenses" as he calls them.
+And the professor, who is obsessed with his appearance and the he wears, after having lived his life having to deal with the bug eyed look that accompanies his former thick, "coke bottle lenses" as he calls them.
 But since we never get to see his former thick lenses, we only get to hear about them, over and over, which, while amusing the first time out, does get boring after a while.
 Still, Sersen has the right instincts for comedy, and with a few clumsy exceptions, his work is polished enough to pass for pro.
 Red-shot footage looks sharp.Splinterheads

 Production: A Paladin release of an Atlantic Pictures presentation in association with Offhollywood Pictures.
 Produced by Darren Goldberg, Christopher Marsh, Anisa Qureshi.
 Executive producers, Steven Voichik, Mike Bulger.
 Co-producers, Chris Lechler, Amy Dempsey.
 Directed, written by Brant Sersen, based on a story by Sersen, Brendan McFeat Burke.
 Crew: Camera (color, HD-to-35mm) Michael Simmonds; editor, Chris Lechler; music, John Swihart; music supervisor, Jim Black, Gabe Hilfer; production designer, Chad Keith; art director, Adam Willis; costume designer, Cameron Folan; sound (Dolby), Bryan Dembinski; supervising sound editor, Marshall Grupp; sound designer, Phan Visutyothapibal; assistant director, Spit Stevens; associate producers, Nicholas R. Bell, Dominic Anatore, Taylor Phillips; casting, Beth Bowling, Kim Miscia, Nadia Lubbe.
 Reviewed on DVD, Los Angeles, Oct.
 30, 2009.
 Running time: 94 MIN.
 With: With: Thomas Middleditch, Rachael Taylor, Christopher McDonald, Lea Thompson, Dean Winters, Frankie Faison, Edmund Lyndeck, Jason Rogel, Pamela Shaw, Jason Mantzoukas.